Behavior or Sensory?

 My takeaway?
 It’s not behavior or sensory, it’s both!
 After experimenting with several behavioral protocols, I’ve come to rely on the following steps to managing meltdowns, both sensory-related and not.
 But, please note my disclaimer:

-The following steps are completely aspirational.
+The following steps are aspirational.
+It's impossible to respond to your child perfectly one hundred percent of the time!
 If I can succeed in doing them 30 percent of the time, I consider it a victory.

 1. Attune to your child’s experience.

 The desire to be seen and to feel understood are core human needs.
 When your child starts to meltdown, your first job is to let him know that you see him.
 This entails looking beyond the behavior and figuring out what the underlying emotional experience is.
 Therapists call this “bypassing the content to get to the process.”
 Underneath every behavior (no matter how ridiculous it may seem), is a feeling, an emotional experience, that’s begging to be recognized.

 My boys and I were having a great morning until my younger son, C, started having a meltdown.
 This particular meltdown was over wanting more apples, even though I had just cut up an entire apple up for him.
 At first, I tried to reason with C, which just caused him to scream louder, “I WANT MORE, I WANT MORE!!!”

 The intensity of his screaming was starting to trigger my own fight-or-flight response, but I caught myself before I went downhill.
 I took a breath and asked myself, what is really going on here?
 Taking a moment to step back and tune in, helped me realize that what he wanted more of wasn’t the apple, it was me.
 He knew I was going to be leaving soon and he was feeling sad, but didn’t know how to express it.